monster-cookie/starfield-gameplay-overhaul/Documentation/Backgrounds.md

 From Neon to New Atlantis, the megacorps stand as monuments to power, prestige and profit.
 You've worked both for and against them, on the inside and out, often sacrificing conscience for credits.

 #### Effects
-- Passive Skill: Randomly you can bribe someone with no credit loss or succeed in a persuasion attempt
+- Passive Effect: Randomly you can bribe someone with no credit loss or succeed in a persuasion attempt

 #### Traits
 - Persuasion
 - Diplomacy
 - Commerce

 </details>